 Typically, retained earnings are judged based on their relationship to a company’s total assets.
 The ideal ratio between retained earnings and total assets is 1:1 (or 100 percent).
 However, that ratio is unrealistic for most real businesses, so don’t sweat it if you aren’t there.

 The truth is, retained earnings numbers vary from business to business—there’s no one-size-fits-all number you can aim for.
 That said, a realistic goal is to get your ratio as close to 100 percent as you can, taking into account the averages within your industry.
 From there, you simply aim to improve retained earnings from period-to-period.

 Are there any disadvantages of retained earnings calculations?

 While understanding your retained earnings is important for business owners, and a requirement in many situations, it does have its drawbacks.

 For one, retained earnings calculations can yield a skewed perspective when done quarterly.
 If your business is seasonal, like lawn care or snow removal, your retained earnings may fluctuate substantially from one quarter to the next.
 Therefore, the calculation may fail to deliver a complete picture of your finances.

 The other key disadvantage occurs when your retained earnings are too high.
-Excessively high retained earnings can indicate your business isn’t spending efficiently or reinvesting enough in growth.
+Excessively high retained earnings can indicate your business isn’t spending efficiently or reinvesting enough in growth, which is why performing frequent bank reconciliations is important.
 Lack of reinvestment and inefficient spending can be red flags for investors, too.

 That said, calculating your retained earnings is a vital part of recognizing issues like that so you can rectify them.
 Remember to interpret retained earnings in the context of your business realities (i.e. seasonality), and you’ll be in good shape to improve earnings and grow your business.